 This shirt is a good value, especially when taking into consideration that its popularity means you'll often be able to find it on sale.
 It's comfortable, stylish, and keeps you cool for its main purpose — running.
 We think you'll enjoy this shirt from spring to fall and find that it meets most of your performance needs.

-The Nike Miler wins our Best Buy Award this season for its consistent scores across all of our metrics and its reasonable price.
+The Nike Miler has consistent scores across all of our metrics and it's a reasonable price.
 When you're not looking to shell out a ton of money, but still need high performance, this is the one we recommend.

 — Paige Klugherz